marusakod/scprocess/docs/introduction.md

 * #### Ambient RNA removal (optional)

     In droplet-based assays, cells or nuclei are encapsulated in droplets, but some freely floating RNA can also be captured.
 This RNA is referred to as ambient RNA.
 Ambient RNA contamination is particularly common in single-nucleus assays due to residual cytoplasmic material and harsh isolation protocols that can cause nuclei to rupture.
-Since ambient RNA can interfere with results of downstream analysis, it is beneficial to remove this contamination in silico.
+Since ambient RNA can interfere with results of downstream analysis, it is beneficial to remove this contamination *in silico*.
 In {{ software_name }}, users can select from [`Cellbender`](https://www.nature.com/articles/s41592-023-01943-7) and [`DecontX`](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-1950-6) to remove ambient RNA.

 * #### Cell calling

     {{ software_name }} employs several options for detecting barcodes that correspond to cell-containing droplets.
 When `Cellbender` is used for ambient RNA removal, its built-in method generates a filtered counts matrix.
-Alternatively, if `DecontX` is selected or ambient RNA removal is skipped, users can choose between `barcodeRanks` and `emptyDrops` methods from the [`DropletUtils`](https://bioconductor.org/packages/release/bioc/html/DropletUtils.html) R package. `barcodeRanks` separates cell-containing and empty droplet populations by detecting key transition points on the barcode-rank curve while `emptyDrops` applies a probabilistic model to separate true cells from ambient RNA-containing droplets.
+Alternatively, if `DecontX` is selected or ambient RNA removal is skipped, users can choose between `barcodeRanks` and `emptyDrops` methods from the [`DropletUtils`](https://bioconductor.org/packages/release/bioc/html/DropletUtils.html) R package. `barcodeRanks` separates cell-containing and empty droplet populations by detecting key transition points on the barcode-rank curve while `emptyDrops` tests each barcode for significant deviations from the ambient profile.

 * #### Doublet detection

     Doublets, formed when two cells are captured in the same droplet, can distort single-cell RNA-seq results. {{ software_name }} addresses this by using [`scDblFinder`](https://f1000research.com/articles/10-979/v2) for doublet detection.
 Additionally, {{ software_name }} integrates `scDblFinder`-flagged doublets with cells that pass the QC filtering step.
-This allows users to detect doublet-enriched clusters which can be removed from downstram anylsis.
+This allows users to detect doublet-enriched clusters which can be removed from downstream analysis.

 * #### QC filtering